ZEROF/owncloud-docker/hiawatha-letsencrypt.md

 **Auto renew certificates**

-This is work in progress, because we didn't found a lot information about it.
-What we will try to use script made by Hugo and set crone job to renew certificates before their experience.
+This is work in progress, because I didn't found a lot information about it.
+What I will try is to use script made by Hugo and set crone job to renew certificates.

 As super user (sudo -s), we need to set crone job: